badge icon

 The Train of KingsThe King of Trains

 Orient Express is an international train line recognized as Europe’s first luxury train, offering regular services between Paris and Istanbul since 1883.
-Over its history it operated on various routes, carried distinguished passengers including kings diplomats writers and spies and has served as the subject of numerous literary works and films.
+Over its history, it operated on various routes, carrying distinguished passengers including royalty, diplomats, writers, and spies, and has inspired numerous literary works and films.

 Origins and First Journeys

 The train made its inaugural journey on 4 October 1883.
-Departing from Paris it traveled by land to Varna Port and then continued to Istanbul by ship.
-Among the first passengers were diplomats from various countries the correspondent from The Times and the writer and traveler Edmond About.
+Departing from Paris, it traveled by rail to Varna Port, where passengers transferred to a ship for the final leg to Istanbul.
+Among the first passengers were diplomats from various countries, a correspondent from The Times, and the writer and traveler Edmond About.
 About documented his journey in his 1884 book De Ponteise à Stamboul.

-The journey time of initially up to two and a half months was reduced to 80 hours with the first service.
-This improvement quickly made the train a preferred mode of transport among Europe’s elite.
+With the inaugural journey, the travel time of up to two and a half months was reduced to 80 hours.
+This dramatic improvement quickly made the train a preferred mode of transport among Europe’s elite.

 Luxury and Fame

-The Orient Express stood out for its opulent features reminiscent of royal palaces.
-Sources describe its curtains as silk its glasses as crystal and its tables as silver.
-Passengers changed outfits several times a day and often wore special attire for evening meals.
+The Orient Express stood out for its opulence, evoking the grandeur of royal palaces.
+Sources describe its curtains as silk, its glasses as crystal, and its tableware as silver.
+Passengers changed outfits several times a day and wore formal attire for evening meals.

-Among the famous travelers on the train were French President Paul Deschanel the spy Mata Hari Bulgarian King Ferdinand and writer Agatha Christie.
+Among the famous travelers on the train were French President Paul Deschanel, spy Mata Hari, Bulgarian King Ferdinand, and writer Agatha Christie.
 Christie wrote her novel Murder on the Orient Express while staying at the Pera Palace Hotel.
-Novels such as Graham Greene’s Stamboul Train and John Dos Passos’s Orient Express are also associated with this train.
+Other literary works associated with the train include Graham Greene’s Stamboul Train and John Dos Passos’s Orient Express.

 Routes